awsdocs/amazon-personalize-developer-guide/doc_source/granting-personalize-s3-access.md

 ### Service\-linked role policy for exporting a dataset<a name="role-policy-for-export"></a>

-To export a dataset, Amazon Personalize needs permission to add files to your Amazon S3 bucket\.
-The following is an example a policy that grants your Amazon Personalize service\-linked role `PutObject` permissions\.
-Replace `bucket-name` with the name of your bucket\.
+To export a dataset, your Amazon Personalize service\-linked role needs permission to use the `PutObject` and `ListBucket` Actions on your Amazon S3 bucket\.
+The following example policy grants Amazon Personalize `PutObject` and `ListBucket` permissions\.
+Replace `bucket-name` with the name of your bucket and attach the policy to your service\-linked role\.
 For information about attaching policies to a service\-linked IAM role see [Attaching an Amazon S3 policy to the Amazon Personalize service role](#attaching-s3-policy-to-role)\.

 ```
 {